 Plant pathologists have been interested for a long time in mycoviruses (and among them, the mitoviruses) because of their potential use as biological control agents (Pearson et al. 2009).
 Although many viruses produce no obvious phenotypic changes, it is reasonable to assume that many virus infections will have some effect on growth (McCabe et al. 1999).
 The results from this experiment suggest that the presence of mitoviruses affects mycelial growth under different culture conditions as previously observed (Vainio et al. 2010).
-Nevertheless, the differences in growth among isolates may be also having been due to a genetic influence (Zharare et al., 2010) a possibility not tested here due to not working with genetically similar strains.
-Previous studies have shown that viruses found in many fungi, e.g., Cryphonectria parasitica, Fusarium graminearum or Botrytis cinerea, produce several phenotypic changes such as reduction in growth and sporulation of the fungal strains they infect (Chu et al., 2002; Boland, 2004; Van Diepeningen et al., 2006; Robin et al., 2010; Wu et al., 2010; Zhang et al., 2010).
+Nevertheless, the differences in growth among isolates may be also have been due to a genetic influence (Zharare et al., 2010) a possibility not tested due to not working with genetically similar strains.
+Previous studies have shown that viruses found in many fungi, e.g., Cryphonectria parasitica, Fusarium graminearum or Botrytis cinerea, produce several phenotypic changes such as reduction in growth and sporulation of the fungal strains they infect (Chu et al., 2002; Boland, 2004; Van Diepeningen et al., 2006; Robin et al., 2010; Wu et al., 2010; Zhang et al., 2010; Chu et al., 2011).
 In our study, the isolates growing at osmotic potential medium of -0.6 MPa and -1.8 MPa also showed a reduction of the mycelial growth.
-However, in the virus-infected Fusarium oxysporum strains when growing on PDA only slight morphological alterations were evident (Lee et al., 2011).
+However, in the virusinfected Fusarium oxysporum strains when growing on PDA only slight morphological alterations were evident (Lee et al., 2011).
 Furthermore, it has been observed that several Cryphonectria parasitica virus-infected strains grow as well as virus free isolates on most artificial media although they are incapable of producing grilling cankers on chestnut trees and sporulate poorly (McCabe et al. 1999).
 In other cases, the presence of dsRNAs did not cause any fungal specific symptoms, such as reduced mycelial growth (Aoki et al., 2009).
 In some Alternaria spp. species there was no correlation between the radial growth of isolates and the presence of the dsRNAs (Zabalgogeazcoa, 1998).
 In contrast to hypovirulent interactions, there is evidence that some mycoviruses are beneficial to their hosts.
 Tan et al., (2007) observed statistically significant differences in in vitro growth rates of virus-infected versus uninfected isolates, with the infected cultures growing more rapidly.
-In our results, an increase of the mycelial growth was observed at treatment 15°C, the optimal growing conditions of G. abietina.
+In our results, an increase of the mycelial growth was observed at treatment 15 °C, the optimal growing conditions of G. abietina.
+Although no visual disease severity statistically significant difference was noticed among plants, larger necrosis lengths were recorded in those seedlings infected with mitovirus isolates, suggesting a possible hypervirulence produced by the mitoviruses' presence.

 This study provides additional knowledge on the effects of mitovirus infection on G. abietina isolates.
-However, further research including other virulence-associated parameters such as sporulation rates and in vivo virulence are recommended to establish an association between mycovirus infection and fungal virulence in Spanish G. abietina isolates.
+However, further research including other virulence-associated parameters such as sporulation rates are recommended to establish an association between mycovirus infection and fungal virulence in Spanish G. abietina isolates.
 The development of a biocontrol protocol may create opportunities for biological control of this disease.

-Conclusions
+6. Conclusions

 In our study mycelial growth depended on the treatment and the presence of mitoviruses.
-The presence of mitoviruses did not reduce mycelial growth of Gremmeniella abietina at its optimal growing temperature of 15°C. No effects of the occurrence of mitoviruses were shown among the mitovirus-infected and the mitovirus-free ones at any pH value.
+The presence of mitoviruses did not reduce mycelial growth of Gremmeniella abietina at its optimal growing temperature of 15 °C. No effects of the occurrence of mitoviruses were shown among the mitovirus-infected and the mitovirus-free ones at any pH value.
 When growing at certain osmotic potentials (-0.6 and -1.8 MPa) a reduction in the growth of the mitovirus-infected isolates compared to the mitovirus-free ones was observed.
+No differences were found in visual disease severity among plants however larger necrosis lengths were observed in the plants inoculated with mitovirus infected isolates, suggesting a possible hypervirulence produced by the mitoviruses' presence.
 Further research including other virulence-associated parameters is recommended.